carolynhicks6/CompBioProject/README.md

 This code requires a virtual environment.
 In VS Code, set up a virtual environment using command+shift+P to bring up the command palette.
 Then select "Python: Create Environment" and choose "Venv".
 VS Code will automatically create a .venv folder in your workspace and set it as the active environment.

 Documentation on how to set up a virtual environment in VS Code can also be found here: https://code.visualstudio.com/docs/python/environments.

+Next, drag the newly created virtual environment into the project directory.
+Navigate to your home directory, locate the subdirectory ".venv", and drag it into "CompBioProject".

 Once the virtual environment is set up in your project folder, make sure that it is activated using the command:
 ```
 source .venv/bin/activate